FuelLabs/sway-rfcs/rfcs/0010-references.md

 When values are passed as arguments to a function they are either mutable or immutable which is denoted by the `mut` prefix in the argument type.

-Mutable primitive arguments can be reassigned.
+Mutable value type arguments can be reassigned.

 Mutable reference arguments can both be reassigned and have their fields assigned to.